 Amar Jawan Jyoti flame to be extinguished, will be merged with National War Memorial torch

-The ceremonial flame will be put out for the first time since it was lit in 1972 as a mark of honour for soldiers.
+The ceremonial flame at Delhi’s India Gate will be put out for the first time since it was lit in 1972 as a mark of honour for soldiers.

 The ceremonial flame of the Amar Jawan Jyoti, a war memorial at the India Gate in Delhi, will be extinguished on Friday for the first time since it was lit in 1972, the Hindustan Times reported, citing officials.

 The flame will be merged with the torch at the National War Memorial, inaugurated by Prime Minister Narendra Modi in 2019.
+The new memorial is situated less than a kilometre away on the same stretch as the Amar Jawan Jyoti.

 Air Marshal Balabhadra Radha Krishna, the chief of integrated defence staff, will carry out the merger at an event scheduled to begin at 3.30 pm on Friday.
 The flame will be moved in a torch from the Amar Jawan Jyoti memorial to the National War Memorial, the officials said, according to the Hindustan Times.

-The flame at Amar Jawan Jyoti will be put out after lighting the one at the National War Memorial, situated less than a kilometre away from the India Gate.
+The flame at Amar Jawan Jyoti will be put out after lighting the one at the National War Memorial,

-The flame at the Amar Jawan Jyoti memorial was lit as a tribute to the soldiers who had died in the 1971 India-Pakistan war.
+The Amar Jawan Jyoti memorial’s flame was lit as a tribute to the soldiers who had died in the 1971 India-Pakistan war.
 It was inaugurated on the Republic Day of 1972 by the then Prime Minister Indira Gandhi.
 The memorial, which features marble pedestal with a rifle and a soldier helmet on it, is a mark of honour for military personnel.

 Several social media users, including politicians from the Opposition parties and retired officers of the security forces have criticised the putting out of the Amar Jawan Jyoti flame.